conduktor/conduktor-docs/docs/platform/reference/resource-reference/kafka.md

 - All properties are validated against [TopicPolicies](#topic-policy) attached to the Application Instance

 **Conduktor annotations**
 - `conduktor.io/description` is optional.
-The description field in the Topic Catalog view
+The description field in markdown that will be displayed in the Topic Catalog view
 - `conduktor.io/description.editable` is optional (defaults `"true"`).
 Defines whether the description can be updated in the UI

 **Side effect in Console & Kafka:**